 Recovery time for fryers is the time it takes for the oil in the fryer pot to return to normal temperature after adding or removing food from the oil.
 Observing this recovery time will save both oil and energy, since the fryer will not have to work as hard to cook the food.
 A simple way to determine your fryer’s recovery time is to measure the oil temperature after you add cold food to it or remove hot cooked food from it, and time how long it takes for the temperature to return to the normal range.

-Knowing your fryer’s recovery time will help you know the optimum time between frying and will help you maximize your oil’s life while keeping your food crispy and appetizing for your customers.
+Understanding your fryer’s recovery time will aid in determining the optimal interval between frying sessions and will assist in prolonging your oil’s lifespan while maintaining the crispiness and appeal of your food for your customers.
 Some deep fryers are designed to ensure faster recovery times.

 How do different fryer oils compare?